-Our policy at The Village Prep School is to use a positive attitude to discipline rather than simply issue punishments for bad behaviour.
-Praise and encouragement are seen as very important from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Head of the relevant section of the school, to show special achievements.
+Our policy is to use a positive attitude to discipline rather than simply issue punishments for bad behaviour.
+Praise and encouragement are seen as very important, from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Headteacher/Deputy Head or Head of EYFS/KS1, to show special achievements.